hecksalmonids/geode/README.md

 Unfortunately, it does not have Rails magic; it cannot guess the migration contents from the name.

+#### Renaming

+All of these can be renamed using `thor geode:rename {crystal|model|migration} OLD_NAME NEW_NAME`.

+Renaming a model has special behavior; renaming a model will create a migration that renames the model's database table.

+When renaming migrations, the name or version number can be provided as the `OLD_NAME` argument.

+Note that renaming a model does not update any references to it in crystals or lib scripts!

 #### Destruction

 All of these can also be destroyed using `thor geode:destroy {crystal|model|migration} NAMES`.